Joshua 24 – The Covenant Renewed

 Then Joshua gathered all the tribes of Israel to Shechem and called for the elders of Israel, for their heads, for their judges, and for their officers; and they presented themselves before God.

 a.
 Then Joshua gathered all the tribes of Israel to Shechem: This was a dramatic last gathering of Israel before the passing of Joshua.
-It may or may not be part of the same farewell described in Joshua 23.
-No specific place of gathering is mentioned in Joshua 23, so it could have been part of this same meeting at Shechem.
+The address to the leaders of Israel in Joshua 23 was a separate event.

 b.
 To Shechem: Shechem was a place of rich history for Israel.
-There were at least four notable events there in lives of the patriarchs.
-In the first two instances we see Shechem was a place of calling and commitment.
-In the second two we see Shechem was a place of shame.
+There were at least four notable events there in the lives of the patriarchs.
+In the first two instances, Shechem was a place of calling and commitment.
+In the second two, Shechem was a place of shame.

 i.
 Abraham came into the Promised Land and first camped at Shechem.
 There God appeared to Abraham and confirmed His promise; Abraham built an altar to the Lord there (Genesis 12:6-7).